saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

     The test will pass and you will get the email notification that resolves the incident with the `production` tag in the subject.

 :::note Schedule with Environments
-In the example, we run the test manually but it works in the same way when you schedule it:
+In the example, test was run manually, but it works in the same way when you schedule it:

 - Add one schedule without adding any variable in the **Overrides**: in this way, it will be executed with `staging` value as the environment.
 - Create a second schedule adding `env` as key and `production` as value in **Overrides**: in this way, the test will be executed with `production` value as the environment.